RepRapLtd/Painting-Robot/README.md

 ## The painting robot

 We intend the painting robot to be a machine that works with real artist's brushes on panels.
 It'll probably be a cartesian design and will be largely 3D printed.
+It will have a webcam looking at its panel under constant lighting.
+To paint a picture stored in the controling computer as a .png or whatever it will:

+1. Compute the biggest difference between the panel and the .png file.
+2. Mix paint to the average colour of that area.
+3. Apply it to the panel.
+4. Go to 1.

+Until a person stops it or maybe untill the difference measure in Step 1. is smaller than some threshold.

 ## Licence